mehulagg/gitlab_test/doc/administration/high_availability/redis_source.md

 1. [Restart GitLab][restart] for the changes to take effect.

-## Example of minimal configuration with 1 master, 2 slaves and 3 Sentinels
+## Example of minimal configuration with 1 primary, 2 secondaries and 3 Sentinels

 In this example we consider that all servers have an internal network interface with IPs in the `10.0.0.x` range, and that they can connect